Laurent polynomial mirrors for quiver flag zero loci

 This new combinatorial description allows us to write down a complete intersection in this toric variety corresponding to a zero locus in the quiver flag variety.
 When this complete intersection has a convex partition, we can then use the Przyjalkowski method to produce a Laurent polynomial, and adjust the coefficients so that it is rigid maximally mutable (confirmed by computer code of Kasprzyk).
 We conjecture that this Laurent polynomial is mirror to the original Fano quiver flag zero locus.
 In this way, we construct candidate rigid maximally mutable Laurent polynomial mirrors to 99 of the quiver flag zero loci found in \cite{kalashnikov} (and check this up to 20 terms of the period sequence).
 These can be found in Appendix \ref{ap:table}.
 Interestingly, the remaining 42 can all be modeled as subvarieties of $Y$-shaped quiver flag varieties, but the method fails either because of a lack of convex partition or or the toric degeneration has a smaller class group than expected.

-Beyond the toric context, it is expected that if $f$ is a Laurent polynomial mirror to $X$, then the toric variety associated to the spanning fan of the Newton polytope of $f$ is a toric degeneration of $X$.
-Doran--Harder \cite{doranharder} show that the Przyjalkowski method implies the existence of a toric degeneration of the toric complete intersection.
-The Gelfand--Cetlin toric degenerations of flag varieties have rich combinatorics.
-Because they are degenerations of flag varieties inside the Pl\"ucker embedding, a complete intersection in a flag variety degenerates to a complete intersection in the degenerate toric variety.
-Using this construction, candidate mirrors of complete intersections in type A flag varieties have been found \cite{flagdegenerations, doranharder}, but as far as the author knows these mirrors are not known to be rigid maximally mutable.